 How to get a COVID-19 vaccine

-If you're eligible to be vaccinated you can book to have your vaccine online or by calling 119.
+If you're eligible to be vaccinated and are aged 18 or over, you can book an appointment to have your vaccine either online or by calling 119.

 Catching COVID-19 can be serious and may lead to long-term problems.
 Just under one in 100 people that catch COVID-19 will sadly die from it.

 It can affect anyone, including young, fit and healthy people with no previous medical problems.
 One of the biggest challenges is some people can have COVID-19 without any symptoms, and pass it on to others without knowing.